Godzuche/blog/_posts/2024-07-26-creating-site-using-jekyll-on-github-pages.md

    `_config.yml` is the configuration file for your Jekyll site.
 Create this file in the root directory of your repository and add your site configuration.

      ```yml

+     # Site title
      title: My GitHub Page

+     # Site description
      description: This is my site hosted on GitHub Pages using Jekyll.

+     # Theme to use (this uses the default Jekyll theme)
      theme: minima

+     # Base URL of your site
+     baseurl: "/my-blog" # For a personal or organization site, leave this blank - `baseurl: ""`.
+For a project site, set this to your "/<repository-name>"

+     # URL of your site
+     url: "https://godzuche.github.io" # Replace godzuche with your GitHub username

+     # Permalink settings for blog posts
+     permalink: /:year/:month/:day/:title/
      ```

 3. **Create `index.md`:**